AhmedElgizawy95/AhmedElgizawy95/README.md

 - 👋 Hi, I’m @AhmedElgizawy95
 - 👀 I’m interested in Programming
-- 🌱 I’m currently learning Data Science
+- 🌱 I’m currently learning Data Science and Embedded Systems.
 - 💞️ I’m looking to collaborate on being better in Programming
 - 📫 How to reach me elgizawy.ahmed.21@gmail.com